InfluxCommunity/influxdb3-python-cli/README.md

 To exit a prompt, enter `exit`.

-## Write from a File
+## Write from a file

-Both the InfluxDB CLI and Client libary support writing from a CSV file.
-The CSV file must have a header row with the column names.
-The there must be a column containing a timestamp.
-Here are the parse options:
+The InfluxDB CLI and client library can write data from a CSV file.
+The CSV file must contain the following:

+- A header row with column names
+- A column that contains a timestamp for each row

+The following CLI options specify how data is parsed:

 * `--file` - The path to the csv file.
 * `--time` - The name of the column containing the timestamp.
 * `--measurement` - The name of the measurment to store the CSV data under.
 (Currently only supports user specified string)
 * `--tags` - (optional) Specify an array of column names to use as tags.
 (Currently only supports user specified strings) for example: `--tags=host,region`

+The following example shows how to write CSV data from a `./Examples/example.csv` file to InfluxDB (as line protocol):

 ```bash
 influx3 write_csv --file ./Examples/example.csv --measurement table2 --time Date --tags host,region
 ```

 ## Client library

-The underlining client library is also available for use in your own code: https://github.com/InfluxCommunity/influxdb3-python
+The underlying client library is also available for use in your own code: https://github.com/InfluxCommunity/influxdb3-python

 ## Contribution

-If you are working on a new feature for either the CLI or the Client Libary please make sure you test both for breaking changes.
+When developing a new feature for the CLI or the client library, make sure to test your feature in both for breaking changes.

 #